bencheeorg/benchee/README.md

 ### Remove Outliers

-Benchee can remove outliers from the gathered samples.
+Benchee can remove outliers from the gathered samples while calculating statistics.
 That is, as determined by percentiles/quantiles (we follow [this approach](https://en.wikipedia.org/wiki/Interquartile_range#Outliers)).

+You might consider excluding outliers for extreme micro/nano-benchmarks where individual results can be skewed a lot by the Garbage Collection.

 You can simply pass `exclude_outliers: true` to Benchee to trigger the removal of outliers.